meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 ## Post event

 * I really wanted to use `angr` to solve the binary bomb challenges.
-A takeaway for me.
+A takeaway for me to learn how to do that.
 * The keys for the Enigma machine challenge was in barcode format `93`
-* The Birds-on-a-wire cipher and Lunar alphabet ciphers are something to remember for the future.
 * Other ciphers to remember for the future are :
     * hexa vue cipher : used in the Amongus challenge
+    * Birds-on-a-wire cipher
-    *
+    * Lunar alphabet

 ## References
 * https://online-barcode-reader.inliteresearch.com/ : Used this to identify bar codes and translate them